transient-haskell/axiom/README.md

 ```
 That header, besides executing the application, it would also create a "program"  executable in your host machine  (as well as an "static" folder with files needed for the client-side application.
 You can execute it natively in a linux distro in the way it will be described below.

-more complicated projects can be compiled and executed using `cabal` and `stack`.
+More complicated projects can be compiled and executed using `cabal` and `stack`.
 You can modify the header accordingly.

 For example this is a program that should execute with docker